Chung Hua Middle School, Kuala Belait: 1950s–1970s

 In 1950, Chung Hua came first place in the Belait District's Interschool Football Competition, and later again in 1952, the school alongside Brunei Town Malay School came out as the finalist.
 The school had a major upgrade in 1955, and later in 1956, the school was officially opened by the Sultan Omar Ali Saifuddien III.
 The name Chung Hua Middle School only came in 1957, when the school's lower secondary classes were implemented.
 The school's 2nd block was completed in 1967.
 Moreover, the following multi-purpose hall was built in 1974 but it only lasted four years, in which a fire destroyed the hall alongside the teachers' hostel.
 The Lau Hong Siong building was completed in 1979, followed by the reconstruction of the multi-purpose hall in 1981.

 1980s–2000s

 Upper secondary classes were introduced in the year after.
 Three more buildings were constructed throughout the 1990s, science building in 1996, 2nd block of Lau Hong Siong building in 1997 and finally with the classrooms added underneath the science building.
 Also by that year, the school has 123 pupils, and the Lim Teck Hoo Holdings was established in which it annually donated B$80,000 to Chinese schools in Brunei.
-An estimated of 637-hectare of tree cover was lost within school grounds from 2001 until 2021.
+An estimated 637 hectares of tree cover was lost within school grounds from 2001 until 2021.